kaymen99/KryptoPunks-nft-staking-dapp/README.md

 # KryptoPunks NFT Staking Dapp

-This is a modern NFT project, the dapp allows users to mint their KryptoPunks items and stake them to receive staking rewards in the form of KryptoPunkToken (KPT).
+This is a modern NFT project, the dapp allows users to mint their KryptoPunks NFT and stake them to receive staking rewards in the form of our own ERC20 token named  KryptoPunkToken (KPT).

 <p align="center">
   <img alt="Dark" src="https://user-images.githubusercontent.com/83681204/185254772-40163a1d-3481-4519-b936-b5093c71e097.png" width="100%">